Sergei and Oleg play in the park with a colourful kite

 What is a pre-existing condition?

-A pre-existing condition is anything you’ve had previously had medical treatment for.
+A pre-existing condition is anything you’ve previously had medical treatment for.

 Common conditions include diabetes, heart disease and asthma.
-Most insurance providers count any condition you’ve had symptoms or treatment for in the past five years, even if you were diagnosed more than five years ago.
+Most insurance providers count any condition you’ve had symptoms or treatment for in the past five years.
+This could also include conditions diagnosed more than five years ago.

-How can I find the best UK private health insurance?
+How can I find the best UK private health insurance for me?